top of page

 At first, I thought we would hike in Parc Écrins, which is closer to Grenoble, but I couldn’t find a private house in the area, so we extended our search to the village of Guillestre, which is actually closer to Queyras Park.
 It turns out that its scenery is no less beautiful than its national park counterpart.

-We were looking for day hikes with medium to high difficulty and diverse, beautiful views.
+We were looking for day hikes from Guillestre with medium to high difficulty and diverse, beautiful views.
 We used the Hika and AllTrails apps for guidance.

 In the end, we did two difficult hikes and two medium difficulty hikes, which allowed the body to recover better.